Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/06_að-vera.md

 | **2nd.** | were      | were      |
 | **3rd.** | was       | were      |

 *Tip: For some people, it's hard to wrap their brains around the fact that "am" and "were" are technically the same word.
 But fear not; this is completely normal and part of the learning process!
-It may be helpful to mentally walk through the "to be" chart in your head a couple of times.
-Try making the equivalent of "he is" using "I" as the subject, and then move on to the other subjects, too.*
+It may be helpful to mentally walk through the "to be" chart in your head a couple of times.*

+*Practice: Try making the equivalent of "he is" using "I" as the subject, and then move on to the other subjects, too.*

 ## Að Vera